tlienart/Franklin.jl/docs/syntax/rss.md

 - `rss_enclosure`

 \warn{Check the RSS specifications before using these optional page variables as many have strict requirements and should probably be left blank.
-For instance the `rss_author` variable **must** be an email address.
+For instance, the `rss_author` variable **must** be an email address.
 So unless you are familiar it is advised to leave these out.}